 - Simon Buckner resigned his teaching position at West Point shortly after the beginning of the Mexican-American War (April 25, 1846 – February 2, 1848) to join the 6th U.S. Infantry Regiment with the full rank of second lieutenant on May 9, 1846.

 - During the Mexican-American War, Simon Buckner fought at the battles of Churubusco (where he was wounded), Contreras, Molino del Rey, the Battle of Chapultepec, the Battle of Belen Gate, and the assault and capture of Mexico City.

 - Simon Buckner was brevetted to first lieutenant on August.
 20, 1847, for Gallant Conduct at Churubusco.

-- Simon Buckner returned to West Point on August 26, 1848 to teach infantry tactics.
-On January 18, 1850, he resigned his teaching position in protest over the academy’s compulsory chapel attendance policy.
+- Simon Buckner returned to West Point on August 26, 1848, to teach infantry tactics.
+On January 18, 1850, he resigned from his teaching position in protest over the academy’s compulsory chapel attendance policy.

 - Simon Buckner married Mary Jane Kingsbury, in Old Lyme, Connecticut, on May 2, 1850.

 - Simon Buckner was promoted to first lieutenant on December 31, 1851.

 - Simon Buckner was promoted to captain on November 3, 1852.